LXSMNSYC/HexDumb/README.md

 [Back to Top](#hexdumb)
 ### Keys
 Calling some instructions in HexDumb requires the use of Keys.
-Keys are hexadecimal values which describes the how the next byte is treated for the instruction call.
+Keys are hexadecimal values which describes how the next byte is treated for the instruction call.
 Here is the key table:

 | Key | Description |